FoxyNPF/foxynpf.github.io/_posts/2019-9-24-Setting up Dionaea & Cowrie with MHN.md

 ![dionaea](/images/mhn/script.PNG)

-Back in Azure create a new device, again I didn’t go crazy allocating space for this device and went with Linux Ubuntu 18.04 and went with 40GB HD and 2 GB RAM.
+Back in Azure create a new device, again I didn’t go crazy allocating space for this device, the OS was Linux Ubuntu 18.04 and I went with 40GB HD and 2 GB RAM.

-For the initial setup I only used port 22 and again used a newly created SSH key for access.
+For the initial setup I only opened port 22 and again used a newly created SSH key for access.
 When using Azure you will also want to create an outbound rule to your MHN server over port 10000 and also open any ports that you want you Dionaea instance to be attacked on, I used 20, 21,139 and 445

 SSH onto the box and use the deploy command that MHN generates for you.